 Manager, International Council on Mining and Metals (ICMM)

 Luke Balleny is responsible for ICMM’s governance, tax and transparency work, including the organisation’s relationship with the Extractive Industries Transparency Initiative (EITI).
 In addition, he is responsible for the coordination of ICMM’s commodity and national association members and is deeply involved in ICMM projects related to community engagement, ESG investors and the development of site-level ‘performance expectations’ for ICMM’s company members.

 Prior to joining ICMM, Luke worked as a journalist at the Thomson Reuters Foundation and prior to that as a compliance officer at Thomson Reuters, focusing on anti-bribery, corruption and ethics.
 Luke has a BA from Brown University in International Relations and a MA from The School of Oriental and African Studies in International Studies and Diplomacy.

 Senior Director, Sustainable Business Group

 He has also helped oil and gas operators draft internal local content strategies and helped governments draft sector-wide local content policies in numerous countries.
-Mr. Kaplan is a lead trainer of the DAI Local Content Masterclass, a 3-day course geared at enabling operators, contractors, regulators and civil society to learn to leverage local content in ways that maximize socio-economic benefits and minimize risk.
+Zachary is a lead trainer of the DAI Local Content Masterclass, a 3-day course geared at enabling operators, contractors, regulators and civil society to learn to leverage local content in ways that maximize socio-economic benefits and minimize risk.

 He has served as a keynote speaker and guest panelist at industry-specific events such as the Lebanon Oil and Gas Summit 2017 and Mozambique Local Content Policy Options Forum, 2015.
-Mr. Kaplan’s most recent local content experience includes work in Oman, Canada, Australia, Mauritania, Mexico, Ghana, Nigeria, and Tanzania, among other countries.
+Zachary’s most recent local content experience includes work in Oman, Canada, Australia, Mauritania, Mexico, Ghana, Nigeria, and Tanzania, among other countries.